jefdaj/ortholang/README.md

 `_shortcut` folder.
 When we asked ShortCut to calculate `var1` above, it created a text file `_shortcut/var1.num` with "2.0" in it.
 This function call will create `_shortcut/ingoodcyanos.genes`, which will contain a list of gene names.
-There are lots of other unnamed temporary files too, for example there's
+There are lots of other unnamed temporary files too.
+They go in `_shortcut/cache` to minimize clutter.

 ### Examples

 ### Developing Shortcut

+The interpreter is a Haskell package, and it calls scripts written in various languages---Python, R, and Bash so far.
+I use the [Nix](https://nixos.org/nix) package manager to make sure everything builds reproducibly.

 You can `nix-build` the main package or any of the top-level subdirectories.
 I find that to be annoyingly slow for Haskell packages though, because it